c3l-java/webbteknik/lectures/week9_canvas_http/day3_node/exercise/readme.txt

 6) Create a variable called currentNumber with a value of 10.

-7) Create a function called addder that takes a single parameter.
+7) Create a function called adder that takes a single parameter.
 The function should add the number given to it to currentNumber and return the result.

 8) Use module.exports to expose the function.